-9. Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your local school system.
+9. Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your Local education agency.

 MSDE has coordinated the Maryland Human Trafficking Task Force to present at meetings and I think something similar would be beneficial from the Gang Task Force in Maryland.